Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ```

 ## 1.5.
 Windows MSYS2/MINGW64(tested on Windows 10 Pro)

+Note: TDME2 physics using ReactPhysics3D is currently broken with current MSYS2/MINGW64 GCC on Windows 11.
+However we will switch to MSC for Windows very soon I guess.

 ### 1.5.1 Install packages
 Install 64 Bit MSYS2 from https://www.msys2.org/, e.g. msys2-x86_64-20190524.exe, then update your MSYS2 installation and install packages.